2003–04 FA Cup

 The 2003–04 FA Cup was the 123rd staging of England and the world's oldest football competition, the FA Cup.
-The competition began on 23 August 2003, with the lowest-ranked of the entrants competing in the Extra Preliminary round.
-In the Third Round, the clubs from the Premiership and Division One competed in the competition for the first time.
+The competition began on 23 August 2003, with the lowest-ranked of the entrants competing in the Extra preliminary round.
+In the third round, the clubs from the Premiership and Division One competed in the competition for the first time.

 The semi-finals were staged at neutral venues and, like the final, would not be replayed in the event of a draw.
 The competition culminated with the cup final at the Millennium Stadium, Cardiff for a fourth year in a row, since Wembley Stadium was still in the rebuilding process.
 The cup was won by Manchester United for a record 11th time, with a 3–0 victory over Millwall from Division One.

-The appearance in the Cup Final by Millwall, a Level 2 team, marked the first time in 12 years that a team outside Level 1 of the English football pyramid appeared in the final game.
+The appearance in the cup final by Millwall, a Level 2 team, marked the first time in 12 years that a team outside Level 1 of the English football pyramid appeared in the final game.

 Calendar

+Qualifying rounds

+All participating clubs that were not members of the Premier League or Football League entered the competition in the qualifying rounds to secure one of 32 places available in the first round proper.

+The winners from the fourth qualifying round were Stalybridge Celtic, Lancaster City, Grantham Town, Chester City, Whitby Town, Shrewsbury Town, Burton Albion, Telford United, Scarborough, Gainsborough Trinity, Accrington Stanley, Northwich Victoria, Bradford Park Avenue, Shildon, Histon, Stevenage Borough, Barnet, Farnborough Town, Grays Athletic, Weston-super-Mare, Boreham Wood, Aldershot Town, Thurrock, Hereford United, Bishop's Stortford, Salisbury City, Ford United, Canvey Island, Hornchurch, Woking, Crawley Town and Gravesend & Northfleet.

+Histon, Thurrock and Hornchurch were appearing in the competition proper for the first time.
+Of the others, Accrington Stanley and Weston-super-Mare had last featured at this stage in 1993–94, Bishop's Stortford had last done so in 1986-87, Grantham Town had last done so in 1975-76, Bradford Park Avenue had last done so in 1970-71 and Shildon had last done so in 1961-62.

 First round proper

 This round is the first in which Football League teams from Second and Third Division compete with non-league teams.
-Luton's Adrian Forbes and Sheffield Wednesday's Adam Proudlock netted hat tricks.
-Shildon AFC, of the Arngrove Northern League (level 9 on the football league pyramid), were the lowest ranked team left in the competition in the first round.
+Luton Town's Adrian Forbes and Sheffield Wednesday's Adam Proudlock netted hat tricks.
+Shildon, of the Northern League at level 8 of the English football pyramid, was the lowest ranked team in the round.